kehantan/labbook/docs/protein/bradford.rst

 #.
 Divide the absorbance value at 590 nm by absorbance value at 450 nm.
 #.
 Plug the value into the formula obatined from BSA standard curve.
 Find the corresponding protein concentration from BSA standard curve.
 #.
 If the absorbance value for the protein sample exceeds the range of the BSA standard curve, dilute the protein sample and measure again.

+*Note:* Optimal range of absorbance value for bradford assay should falls between 0.1 and 1.0 for an accurate representation of protein concentration.

 https://www.protocols.io/view/bradford-protein-assay-protein-concentration-measu-kqdg3pd9ql25/v1?step=3&u=%2Fview%2Fbradford-protein-assay-protein-concentration-measu-kqdg3pd9ql25%2Fv1